-They’re not just barefoot, those are hot bricks on their heads.
-Those on the ramp are migrants from Orissa working in a brick kiln in Andhra Pradesh.
-The outside temperature is a scorching 49 degrees Celsius (120F).
+They’re not just barefoot – those are hot bricks on their heads.
+Those on the ramp are migrants from Odisha working in a brick kiln in Andhra Pradesh.
+The outside temperature is a scorching 49 degrees Celsius.
 It’s hotter in the furnace area, where the women mostly work.

 A day’s labour fetches each woman Rs.
-10-12 (20-25 cents).
+10-12.
 Even less than the pathetic Rs.
-15-20 (30-40 cents) the men get.
-Contractors transport whole families of such migrants here through a system of ‘advances.’
+15-20 the men get.
+Contractors transport whole families of such migrants here through a system of ‘advances’.
 These loans tie the migrants to the contractor and they often end up as bonded labourers.
 Up to 90 per cent of those who come here are landless or marginal farmers.

-The lone woman making her way through the mud and slush is in the dumps besides the opencast coalmines in Godda, Jharkhand.
+The lone woman making her way through the mud and slush is in the dumps beside the opencast coal mines in Godda, Jharkhand.
 Like many other women in the area, she scours these dumps for waste coal that can be sold as household fuel to earn a few rupees.
-If not for people like her, the coal would lie unused in the dumps.
-Her work saves the nation energy -- but is criminalized by law.
+If not for people like her, the coal would lie unused there.
+Her work saves the nation energy, but is criminalised by law.

-The maker of tiles lives in Surguja, Chattisgarh.
+The maker of tiles lives in Surguja, Chhattisgarh.
 Her family literally lost its roof after taking a loan they could not repay.
 The tiles on their roof were the only things they could sell to raise some money and pay off an instalment of the loan.
 So they did.
-And now she’s making fresh tiles to replace the old ones with.
+And now she’s making fresh tiles to replace the old ones.

-The stone-breaker, from Pudukkottai in Tamil Nadu, is unique.
+The stone breaker, from Pudukkottai in Tamil Nadu, is unique.
 In 1991, some 4,000 very poor women there came to control the quarries where they once worked as bonded labourers.
 Radical moves by the local administration of the time made that possible.
 Organised action by the newly literate women made it real.
 And the lives of the quarry women’s families improved dramatically.
-Government, too, earned huge revenues from these diligent new ‘owners.’
-But the process came under savage attack from contractors who earlier ran much illegal quarrying in the region.
+Government, too, earned huge revenues from these diligent new ‘owners’.
+But the process came under savage attack from contractors, who earlier ran illegal quarrying in the region.
 Great damage has been done.
 Yet, many of the women have held on to their struggle for a better life.